-Always run important administrative commands using the p4master\run script, and specify fully qualified paths.
-This script loads environment information from /p4/common/bin/p4\vars, the central environment file of the SDP, ensuring a controlled environment.
-Note that custom scripts you develop can also benefit from being called by p4master\run.
+Older versions of the SDP required you to always run important administrative commands using the p4master_run script, and specify fully qualified paths.
+This script loads environment information from /p4/common/bin/p4_vars, the central environment file of the SDP, ensuring a controlled environment.
+Since April 2015, the scripts have been updated to include this information directly.
+Instance specific environment data is stored in (and loaded from) /p4/common/config/instance.vars